 Up on the second floor, you’ll find the ‘penthouse’ Salthouse Pad, sleeping 14 in four bedrooms (three twins and a double) and a mezzanine bedroom floor above the living space.
 Two bathrooms, one family-sized and one a shower room, ease the queue for the loos.

-The Cabin sleeps 13 in six bedrooms, comprising doubles and singles.
+The Cabin sleeps 6 in three bedrooms, comprising of 3 doubles.